addUsername/Social-app/README.md

 - Add Thumbnail workable vue component
 - Fixed bugs while resizing on server side
 - Implement profile pic and description on both sides
+- Add Frame and Message components
+- Add endpoints for frame and menssages
+- Implemented new components on vue project
 - Several fixies

 ## TODO